mobilemind/text2datauri/README.md

 0.0.5 May 18, 2013 - Update package.json for `node>=0.10.7` and `jshint >= 0.5.2`,
 Gruntfile.js edited to remove `es5: true,` (now default for jshint 0.5.2)

+0.0.6: May 20, 2013 - update license URL in `package.json`, bump version

 ## License
 Copyright (c) 2012, 2013 Tom King.
 Licensed under the MIT license.